 Consider a traditional architecture and the number of connections that need balanced between devices, servers, and client tools.

 The MQTT Sparkplug architecture becomes drastically simpler.
 Just point your publishing devices to a single broker and define a single topic or multiple topics the device should publish under.
 Then, your subscribing clients can use those same topics to filter which data they want to receive from the broker.

 Uses considerably less bandwidth.

 Since it is not poll-response, MQTT does not communicate unless a change occurs, drastically reducing bandwidth requirements.
 Additionally, the Sparkplug specification is able to achieve 3x higher compression on the packets it transports.

-Johnathan Hottell, an application engineer (and genius) with Kelvin Inc, a company specializing in upstream oil and gas AI, published his findings comparing MQTT Sparkplug bandwidth usage to other industry protocols like OPC UA and Modbus.
+Johnathan Hottell, a Senior SCADA Manager with Edge Controls, published his findings comparing MQTT Sparkplug bandwidth usage to other industry protocols like OPC UA and Modbus.

 In that study, Hottell demonstrated that MQTT Sparkplug can actually provide from 75% to 99.5% more bandwidth efficiency than using Modbus in real-world applications!
 That's extreme but true.

 As you can see from the chart, which outlines the 'Total Cost of Ownership' of a days worth of data transferred from an actual oilfield application, the savings over another pub/sub protocol like OPC UA are also incredible.